 Turn on both “2nd...” and “non-duplicated lines” to leave only one copy of all lines that had duplicates.
 If you paste the contents of two lists that consist of unique lines (when viewed separately) into a file in EditPad, then you can use this combination to get the lines that occurred in both files, but not the lines that occurred in only one of the files.

 If you want to keep only lines that occur a certain number of times, use the Delete Duplicate Lines several times.
-E.g. if you only want lines that occur 3 times or more, use it twice with the "1st occurrence..." and "non-duplicated..." options turned on.
-Then use it again with the "2nd occurrence..." and "non-duplicated..." options.
-The first time you delete the lines that occur only once, the second time you delete lines that occur only twice, and the third time you delete the duplicates of lines that occur four times or more.
+If you only want lines that occur 3 times or more, for example, use it twice with the “1st occurrence...” and “non-duplicated...” options turned on.
+Then use it again with the “2nd occurrence...” and “non-duplicated...” options.
+The first time you delete the lines that occur only once.
+The second time you delete lines that occurred only twice.
+The third time you delete the duplicates of lines that occur four times or more.

 Since blank lines are technically all duplicates of each other, EditPad Pro offers you an extra choice for blank lines.
 You can choose to either delete all blank lines, not to delete any blank lines, or to only delete duplicate blank lines.
 The “duplicate blank lines” option takes into account the “proximity” setting, deleting either all but the first blank lines (“anywhere in the scope”), or only replacing subsequent blank lines with a single blank line (“adjacent lines only”).